ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/_simple-header-vue.md

 [[only-vue]]
-|Below is a simple example of floating filter component:
+|Below is a simple example of header component:
 |
 |```js
 |const MyFloatingFilter = {